 Most airlines and destinations are requiring travelers to show proof of a negative PCR or a rapid antigen test in order to travel.
-However, if you are traveling to a destination that doesn’t require a negative PCR or rapid antigen test to enter and you don’t have the vaccine, we encourage you to be a responsible global citizen and get tested anyway.
+However, if you are traveling to a destination that doesn’t require a negative PCR or rapid antigen test to enter, we encourage you to be a responsible global citizen and get tested anyway.
 Keep the results on you both in paper form and digitally.
-The United States is requiring all travelers entering the US from a foreign country to get a COVID test 72 hours prior to departure, so get comfortable with nose swabs as a requirement to travel.
+The United States is requiring all travelers entering the US from a foreign country to get a COVID test 1 calendar day prior to departure, so get comfortable with nose swabs as a requirement to travel.
 And have your travel agent include a COVID test in your itinerary that aligns with your departure date so this is built into the design of your itinerary from the beginning.

 Less Community Engagement

 Elevate Destinations is well known for designing trips with community engagement and building understanding and connections across cultural and language divides.
 In our abundance of respect for local communities and their health, we may refrain from visiting local communities over the next few months, even if our travelers are vaccinated.
 Until we know whether or not you can transmit the virus after being vaccinated you should be doing your part to protect the people of the destinations you travel to by wearing a mask, staying 6 feet apart, and limiting your interactions.
 We must prioritize the health of local communities over the desire for deeper engagements during this time.